-This paper proposed a novel constrained decomposition approach with grids (CDG) to better fit the decompositionbased MOEA framework.
+This paper proposed a novel CDG to better fit the decomposition-based MOEA framework.
 The proposed CDG-MOEA is compared with seven classical or state-of-the-art MOEAs on two sets of test suites.
 The experimental results show that CDG-MOEA outperforms the compared algorithms in most test problems.
 More importantly, CDG-MOEA is very robust with the shapes of PFs and can remain effective on MOPs with complex PFs (e.g., extremely convex or with disparately scaled objectives).
 The sensitivity analysis of the parameters are also conducted in this paper.
-Further studies include the extension of CDG-MOEA for combinatorial multiobjective optimization problems and many-objective optimization problems.
+Further studies include the extension of CDG-MOEA for combinatorial MOPs and many-objective optimization problems.